fmang/opustags/CONTRIBUTING.md

 improvement, but stylistic changes like renaming a function or moving a few braces around won't help the project move forward.

+You should check that your changes don't break the test suite by running `make check`

 Following these practices is important to keep the history clean, and to allow for better code reviews.